ggrossman/basic/README.txt

 two private instance variables, "condition" and "statement".
 The evaluate() method for IfNode should evaluate condition.
-If the Value that comes back is non-zero, you then want to evaluate statement.
+If the Value that comes back is non-zero, you then want to evaluate "statement", because that's how you execute the statement when the condition is true.
 You can check if the Value is non-zero using the "isTruthy" method.

 The toString() method of IfNode should return something like